sambitdash/PDFIO.jl/README.md

 part of any activities related to PDF development from 2003.
 Hence, this API can be considered a clean room development.
 Usage of words like Carousel and Cos are pretty much public knowledge and large number of reference to the same can be obtained from industry related websites etc.

+## Test files

+Not all PDF files that were used to test the library has been owned by the author.
+Hence, the author cannot make those files available to general public for distribution under the source code license.
+However, the author is grateful to the PDF document [library](http://www.stillhq.com/pdfdb/db.html) maintained by [mikal@stillhq.com](mikal@stillhq.com).
+Some of the files have to downloaded from the database for unit testing of the documents.